Let’s face it: being assigned group projects is something many of us dread.

 3. Set realistic deadlines and include buffer time

 This isn’t the only class your groups members have, so get a sense of how busy everyone is around the due date of the project.
-If someone has three midterms the same day, maybe ask them to contribute their part the week prior.
+If someone has 3 midterms the same day, maybe ask them to contribute their part the week prior.

-A good rule is for your group to aim to complete the project two days before the actual deadline.
+A good rule is for your group to aim to complete the project 2 days before the actual deadline.
 This alleviates the stress of a panicked all-nighter and gives the group a bit of time to fill in any gaps that may come up (and trust me, they will).

 4. Don’t cancel on meetings